dariober/epic2/README.md

                         Which genome to analyze.
 Default: hg19.
 If --chromsizes flag is given, --genome is not required.
   --drop-duplicates, -d
-                        Keep reads mapping to the same position on the same strand within a library.
-Default is to remove all but the first duplicate.
+                        Drop reads mapping to the same position on the same strand within a library.
+Default: True.
   --bin-size BIN_SIZE, -bin BIN_SIZE
                         Size of the windows to scan the genome.
 WINDOW_SIZE is the smallest possible island.
 Default 200.